 Adults are most often exposed to lead at work or while doing hobbies that involve lead.

 Lead poisoning can occur at any age, but children are most likely to be affected by high lead levels.
-Children at highest risk include those who:
+Higher lead levels can be found in: